-- 2.13 Appendix B lists the information on the NIEPS which has been provided to us by the Utility Regulator.
+- 2.12 Appendix B lists the information on the NIEPS which has been provided to us by the Utility Regulator.
 My analysis is based solely on this information and relies on the completeness and accuracy of the information provided.
 I have checked this information for internal consistency.
 Such checks do not represent a full independent audit of the information provided.
 In particular, I have not independently calculated or checked the details of any funding calculations.
-GAD accepts no responsibility for any inaccuracies or omissions due to any errors or omissions in the information provided for this review. - 2.14 The Utility Regulator and NIEN were shown drafts of this report before it was finalised, for comment and to check factual accuracy.
-The Utility Regulator's and NIEN's comments have been borne in mind when preparing the final version.
+GAD accepts no responsibility for any inaccuracies or omissions due to any errors or omissions in the information provided for this review. - 2.13 Appendix C provides some background on pension scheme funding and contributions.
+Appendix D summarises factors affecting a pension scheme's high-level investment strategy.
+A glossary is included in Appendix E. - 2.14 The Utility Regulator was shown drafts of the report before it was finalised, and NIEN was shown a version just before consultation.